Lower School Curriculum

 Lower School art is taught on a weekly basis to students in pre-kindergarten through fifth grade.
 While art activities are often part of the regular classroom program as teachers reinforce learning through this medium, art instruction is provided from a different prospective by the art instructor, that of the art specialist.
 Students explore art through a variety of media, providing them with hands-on experiences designed to allow creative expressions of ideas, emotions, thoughts, and mental images.

 Students wishing to learn more advanced theory and singing skills are encouraged to enroll in our Lower School Chorus which meets once a week after school.
-The Lower School Chorus also performs throughout the year as its own ensemble, but often joins the Junior Varsity and Varsity Choruses (6th – 12th graders) in their performances both on and off campus.
+The Lower School Chorus and Beginning Chorus perform throughout the year.
+The Lower School Chorus often joins the Junior Varsity and Varsity Choruses (7th – 12th graders) in their performances both on and off campus.

 The Lower School Media Center provides children access to well over 6,000 volumes of children’s literature, in addition to a wealth of other media resources such as periodicals, audiovisual materials, and research and reference materials.
 All Lower School students visit the Media Center weekly with their class, and we encourage additional visits before and after school.